madanimkhitar22-beep/PiTrust-Infrastructure-Protocol/README.md

 ## 📜 License

-This project is open-source under the **MIT License**.
+This project is licensed under the **Pi Open Source License (PiOS)**.
-Feel free to contribute, fork, or integrate with the PiTrust API.
+It is intended for use exclusively within the Pi Network ecosystem.
+For full license terms, see the [LICENSE](./LICENSE) file.

+© 2025 EL MADANI EL MKHITAR

 ---